 Required Tests for Wisconsin Licensure

-Wisconsin requires Praxis II content knowledge tests, BUT sometimes the particular test required is different from the test required for you to be a “completer” of Luther’s program.
+Wisconsin requires Praxis II content knowledge tests, but sometimes the particular test required is different from the test required for you to be a “completer” of Luther’s program.
 Look at Wisconsin’s required Praxis II numbers carefully.
+For more information on Wisconsin Licensure, visit the Wisconsin Department of Public Instruction site.